 January 28, 1978: Apple Computer occupies its first custom-built office, giving the company a bespoke business center to house its growing operations.

 A full 15 years before One Infinite Loop, and almost 40 before Apple Park’s stunning “spaceship” landed, 10260 Bandley Drive — aka “Bandley 1” — becomes the first purpose-built, permanent headquarters for the newly founded company.

 According to Silicon Valley folklore, Apple’s first headquarters sprang up in Steve Jobs’ parents’ garage, located at 2066 Crist Drive in Los Altos, California.
 However, Apple co-founder Steve Wozniak says very little work actually occurred at that legendary location.

 “We did no designs there, no breadboarding, no prototyping, no planning of products.
 We did no manufacturing there,” he once said.
 “The garage didn’t serve much purpose, except it was something for us to feel was our home.”

 After outgrowing the garage, and officially forming as a company, Apple moved to 20863 Stevens Creek Boulevard in Cupertino, California.
-(That structure was nicknamed the “Good Earth” building.
+(That structure was nicknamed the “Good Earth” building.)
 Finally, in early 1978 — a year after launching the Apple II — the company moved into its first custom-built headquarters on Bandley Drive in Cupertino.